daliDeli/bit-web/README.md

 #                                                BIT repository

-                             This is a repo that contains all my work during two month of bootcamp.
+                 This is a repo that contains all my work during two month of bootcamp for Frontend Developer.
-                             Under "projects" anybody who is interested can see all of my work done on few small projects and one group project under the name BitBook.